Books

 Let's Go

-This book teaches the fundamentals of creating production-ready web applications in Go.
+This book teaches you the fundamentals of creating production-ready web applications in Go.
 We walk through building a simple snippet-sharing app (a bit like Pastebin), starting with essentials like routing, middleware, error handling, logging, and configuration.
-Then we cover practicalities such as working with SQL databases, HTML templates, form validation, and session management, finishing with secure user authentication/authorization and best-practice testing patterns.
+Then we cover practicalities like working with SQL databases, HTML templates, form validation, and session management, finishing with secure user authentication/authorization and best-practice testing patterns.

 You can read a free sample and buy it online or check out the reviews on Goodreads.